 - A solar panel system recharges your battery and helps prolong battery life. - Typically, the charge line from the solar controller is wired directly to the battery.
 This way, your battery can always be recharged when sunshine is available. - Solar panels are most efficient when directly facing the sun.
 When parking your camper, it is best to turn it in such a way that the solar panels are turned toward direct sunlight and can most efficiently charge your battery.
 Parking in sunny areas may also contribute to faster battery charging from the solar panels. - Power from the solar panels provide a slow, steady charge to the onboard batteries if they are connected and installed.
-The charge controller regulates the power coming from the solar panel to keep the batteries from overcharging, keeps power from solar panels under a certain voltage to protect the batteries, and prevents power from flowing to the solar panel from the battery. - A solar port inlet may be provided on the exterior of your camper to allow connection of portable solar panels.
-Portable solar panels must be equipped with their own solar controller as the port is set up to be directly wired to the battery.
-The solar port will provide charge in addition to installed solar panels (if equipped) on the unit.
-Be sure to read and follow the solar controller user manual instructions and maintenance guidance.
+The charge controller regulates the power coming from the solar panel to keep the batteries from overcharging, keeps power from solar panels under a certain voltage to protect the batteries, and prevents power from flowing to the solar panel from the battery. - Be sure to read and follow the solar controller user manual instructions and maintenance guidance.